CuteMonkey/LineMazeSolver/README.md

 The answer files will be generated in *LManswer* directory, and its file name is same as map file's.

 ## Format of map file
-The first line contains 2 numbers - the numbers of rows and columns.
+The first line contains 2 numbers - the number of rows *n_row* and the number of *n_col*.
-The following lines contain the wall status of each grid.
+The following are n_row lines and each line contains n_col wall status.

 The wall status is a number that it is a sum of walls at 4 directions.
 *   Up: 1